I have created a new and improved version of K Money Mastery which is called, Mastering Book Publishing!

 When writing, I often just write and don't even care about my spelling or grammar.
 I just want to get into that “flow state” and get the words out of me.
 Once I've completed the draft, I can then go through it and revamp it and clean it up.

-I have a very powerful process for this that I teach inside my 24 Hour Book online program, which teaches how to write a book in less than 24 hours.
+I have a very powerful process for this that I teach inside my Mastering Book Publishing program.
 So if you want to quickly write a book and suffer from procrastination or being a perfectionist, then I'd highly recommend you check it out.

 How To Write A Book For Beginners

 Now let's get into the practical strategies on how to write a book for beginners.
 These steps can be applied for any book that you want to write, no matter the topic.